AEADataEditor/report-aea-data-editor-2020/README.md

 ## Citing the code and data

-> Vilhuber, Lars.
+> Vilhuber, Lars. and Hyuk Son.
 2021b.
 “Code and Data for:  Report for 2020 by the AEA  Data  Editor.”
 American Economic Association  [publisher],https://doi.org/10.3886/E135023V1

-## External dependencies

-A data source has internal files, not otherwise made available.

-The data source is:

-> Vilhuber,  Lars.
-2021a.
-“Process  data  for  the AEA  Pre-publication  Verification  Service.”
-American Economic Association [publisher], https://doi.org/10.3886/E117876V2

-## Running code

-See the `programs/README.md` file for further details.

-Two additional utility scripts are present, for packaging up the contents of the git repository.
-They are not needed to either create figures and tables, or to compile the article.

-## Structure
+##  Data

-### Data
+### Summary of Availability

-Some data needs to be downloaded before being able to run programs; other data is provided within this repository:
+- [ ] All data **are** publicly available.
+- [X] Some data **cannot be made** publicly available.
+- [ ] **No data can be made** publicly available.

-#### List of Lab members
+### List of Lab members

 ```
 data/replicationlab_members.txt
 ```

-Listed in the article appendix.
+Listed in the article appendix (which takes the data from the above file).

-#### Data for pre-production verification
+### Data for pre-production verification

-See `data/jira/anon/README.md` for more details.
-Source: Vilhuber (2020a)
+Anonymized files from the internal production system are provided in this repository, sourced from Vilhuber (2021a).
+A copy is provided as part of this archive.

 ```
 data/jira/anon/jira.anon.RDS
 data/jira/anon/jira.anon.csv
 data/jira/anon/README.md
 ```

+## Computational requirements

+### Software Requirements

+- R 4.0.1
+  - Package versions set to 2021-01-01, using MRAN, except for Github installed versions
+  - `tidyr` (0.8.3)
+  - `rdrobust` (0.99.4)
+  - the file "`0_setup.R`" will install all dependencies (latest version), and should be run once prior to running other programs.

+## Running code

+See the `programs/README.md` file for further details.

+Two additional utility scripts are present, for packaging up the contents of the git repository.
+They are not needed to either create figures and tables, or to compile the article.

 ### Programs